NicholasMamo/adonis-template/README.md

 By default, the template uses a one-column layout.
 However, you can change how it looks using the following options in the preamble:

+- `dark`: use a dark background and light foreground
+- `legacy`: add backwards compatibility for missing fonts in old versions of TeX Live
-- `twocolumn`: use a two-column layout.
+- `twocolumn`: use a two-column layout
 - `wide`: give the text wider space by using narrower margins

 ### Dependencies